vpenso/scripts/docs/hardware/README.md

 **Data-flow architecture**:

 * Instructions executed based on the availability of input arguments, **data flow order**
-* Conceptually **no instruction pointer** required instruction ordering specified by data dependencies
+* Conceptually **no instruction pointer** required since execute based on data dependencies
 * Inherently more parallel with the potential to execute many instructions at the same time

 Control- vs data-flow trade-offs: